RockyUmesh/MyApplication/README.md

-Read this before you download:-
+Read this before you download apk:-

 This apk was made just for learning purpose also there is no data for the users so users might need to add the data.